lukevella/rallly/apps/landing/src/posts/july-recap.md

 ---
-title: July Recap
+title: July Recap & Pricing Updates
 date: "2023-08-16"
-excerpt: Wow, time flies!
-It's been over a month since the Rallly Pro launch.
+excerpt: A recap of what has changed and some information about the upcoming pricing changes.
 ---

 Wow, time flies!